isaacnmm/pestpolicy-hugo2XX/content/posts/best-driveway-alarms-wired-options/index.md

 layout: post
 ---

-[Driveway](https://pestpolicy.com/best-driveway-alarms/) alarms are an essential tool for monitoring activity in your driveway, offering an added layer of security for your home.
+[Driveway](https://pestpolicy.com/best-driveway-alarms/)alarms are an essential tool for monitoring activity in your driveway, offering an added layer of security for your home.
 While wireless options are popular, **wired driveway alarms** provide reliable, long-lasting performance without the need for batteries.

 If youre considering a wired system, heres a guide to some of the best options available, complete with pros and cons to help you make an informed decision.